-The good news is that marketing your book in 2016 is so much easier than 50, 20, or even 10 years ago.
+The good news is that marketing your book now is so much easier than 50, 20, or even 10 years ago.
 On the flip side, you have an ever-increasing crowd of competition.
 In this post, we’re going to discuss the best ways to stand out from the crowd and get more eyeballs on your book.
 Are you ready to hustle?
 Let’s go!

 Create a Website